envisionme/taxonomy_manager/README.txt

      of the tree view gets loaded.
 This contains all term related information and can be edited.
 If you want to change the term name or the description, fill in any changes you want and click the saving symbol.
 All saving is done through AJAX, so no reload is necessary.
-     Additional, this page contains listing of synonyms, related terms and parents (depends of course on your vocabulary settings).
+     Additional, this page contains listing of synonyms, related terms and parents (depends on your vocabulary settings).
      Every listed entry has an delete operation.
 By clicking the delete symbol, the relation gets deleted.
      In case of synonyms, the names get deleted from the database.
 If you are deleting a related term or a parent, this doesn't delete the term itself, only the relation.
      For adding new synonyms, the listing has a textfield below.
 Insert there any new synonym and click the plus symbol.
      For adding a new related term or a new parent (if multi hierarchy), there is a autocomplete field below the listing.
-Use this inserted new terms and use them as related term / parent or assign existing terms.
+Use this to insert new terms or to choose existing ones and assign them to the current term.

  - Using the search
      At the top of the page, there is a collapsed fieldset, called 'Search'.
 This search allows you to directly select an existing term for editing.
-Else, if your input doesn't contain an existing term, the value will be used for filtering root level terms (but this doesn't affect any child term).
+Else, if your input doesn't match an existing term, the value will be used for filtering root level terms (this doesn't affect any child term).

 AUTHOR